Ask Us: How many COVID-19 infections are breakthrough cases? - Salisbury Post

 Novant also has visitor restrictions for patients who have COVID-19 or may have been exposed.
 Exceptions include end-of-life visits, obstetric patients, minors or adults with mental disabilities, those unable to communicate or make health care decisions, those requiring care givers or special exceptions made by providers.

-Visitors will be allowed to see patients who do not have COVID-19 if they pass a screening, are healthy, at least 12-years-old and wear a mask.
+Visitors will be allowed to see patients who do not have COVID-19 if they pass a screening, are healthy, at least 12 years old and wear a mask.

 1,000 rubber ducks race for glory at ‘the Bullhole’